 It’s time.
-You’ve made the decision to seek out a new job, your CV is primed, you’ve registered with an recruiter and you’ve been selected to interview for a PA role you’re really excited about!
+You’ve made the decision to seek out a new PA job, your CV is primed (maybe you’ve checked out our top CV tips), you’ve registered with an recruiter and you’ve been selected to interview for a role you’re really excited about!
 The only thing is… it’s been so long since you’ve had an interview, you’re not sure how best to prepare for it.

 There’s lots you can do to ensure you put your best foot forward, giving yourself the best chance of getting that PA job!

 All too often we see candidates underestimate the importance of researching their prospective employer, interviewer and position.
 While you may not be able to demonstrate the full breadth of your knowledge in your first meeting, we firmly believe it’s always best to be over-prepared.
 This research goes beyond what the company does and their values – it’s worth investigating if the business has been in the media recently, who their competitors are, and what their business structure is.
 Try and find the interviewers on LinkedIn – and while you’re at it, update your own LinkedIn profile.

 The job description should offer you insight into the role responsibilities, of course, but it should also outline the desired skills and sought-after competencies your prospective employer is looking for.
 For each requirement, note down situations in your career history that might apply or be relevant so that when the interviewer asks for real-life examples, you’ll be prepared.